Welcome to the home of Toronto Dark Arts Market. We present curated artisan and vintage markets dedicated to all things weird and wonderful.

 About

-Toronto Dark Arts Market is a bi-monthly in-person marketplace dedicated to all things weird and wonderful.
+Toronto Dark Arts Market is an in-person marketplace dedicated to all things weird and wonderful.
 Our artisan markets feature artists, artisans, musicians, writers, and other makers of alternative goodness.

 Ground Control (1279 Queen Street West) is a Bowie-inspired lounge and dance club created by DJ Lazarus.
 This gorgeous space is fully accessible, has an ATM on site, and boasts both a lounge area and a large space for live performances and dance nights.
 The 501 Queen streetcar stops less than a block away in both directions (Queen West at Brock); the nearest major intersection is Queen and Dufferin.
 Closest parking is a block west in the Green P lot at 1325 Queen Street West.

-Customers visiting our market may find the answer to their question in the Visitor FAQ.
+Customers visiting our market may find the answer to their question on the Visitor Information page.

 To reach us by email, please cut and paste: